 Another aspect of Proposition 2 is that the SCA can be arbitrarily large (up to the point that bank shareholders' and manager's reservation utility is met).
-The bank must raise at least as much special capital as $\hat{D} - \tilde{D}$, but if it raises more, none of the relevant incentives are affected in the sense that the bank's preference for the G portfolio is unchanged.
+The bank must raise at least as much special capital as $\hat{D} - \tilde{D}$ , but if it raises more, none of the relevant incentives are affected in the sense that the bank's preference for the G portfolio is unchanged.
 This reduces the LOLR's calibration burden.

 What does it mean for the creditors to not have access to the SCA in the event of bankruptcy when we admit the possibility of a bailout by the LOLR?
 If all banks fail together (by choosing and experiencing the correlated-default state), then the LOLR bails them all out and creditors take no haircut, making the treatment of the SCA a moot point in this state.
-However, in this account allows the bank to put another \$25 of assets on its books.
+However,

-16 The special capital account is in the spirit of cash-asset reserve requirements.
+&lt;sup>16 The special capital account is in the spirit of cash-asset reserve requirements.
 However, it goes well beyond reserve requirements, given the restriction on its distribution to creditors.
 Another key difference is that a reserve requirement simply locks up a fraction of deposits in the form of cash or deposits at the Federal Reserve.
 By contrast, the special capital account is computed as a fraction of assets and can be "leveraged" by the bank to add assets, just like regular tier-1 capital.
-That is, with a 4 percent special capital requirement, every dollar of capital if a particular bank experiences idiosyncratic failure when some others succeed, its SCA accrues to the LOLR rather than its creditors.
-This means that creditors take some haircut even if there is capital in the SCA.
-Since credit remains risky, monitoring incentives are preserved.
+That is, with a 4 percent special capital requirement, every dollar of capital in this account allows the bank to put another \$25 of assets on its books.

-17 Of course, it is constrained by future cash flows available for backing the issued equity and transaction costs involved in the issuance, which for simplicity we have assumed to be zero.
+&lt;sup>17 Of course, it is constrained by future cash flows available for backing the issued equity and transaction costs involved in the issuance, which for simplicity we have assumed to be zero.